gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

 If we think about the entire process of building for the web, there are many steps before we get to actually coding the frontend.

 For example, how does a single image typically get on a website?
-First a page needs to be designed, then an image choosen for a spot in the design, then the choosen image must be resized (ideally multiple thumbnails to fit different devices), and then finally the HTML/CSS/JS (or React component) gets written.
+First a page needs to be designed, then an image chosen for a spot in the design, then the chosen image must be resized (ideally multiple thumbnails to fit different devices), and then finally the HTML/CSS/JS (or React component) gets written.

 The page component I showed above wasn't complete.
-Gatsby let's you *query your site data* with GraphQL *including* querying for different sizes and shapes of images.
+Gatsby lets you *query your site data* with GraphQL *including* querying for different sizes and shapes of images.

 What makes gatsby-image really interesting is it's *seamlessly integrated into Gatsby's data layer* which has native image processing capabilities.